Simple Sautéed Swiss Chard

 - Make Spicy Lentil Sausage and Swiss Chard Soup for a chilly evening or to pack for lunches

-- I’m so into the flavor combo here: Chard with Chicken and Curry.
+- I’m so into the flavor combo here: Chard with Chicken and Curry which is made with creamy coconut milk.

-- These Bruschetta are topped with Garlicky Greens and savory white bean puree
+- These Bruschetta are topped with Garlicy Greens and savory puree made with white beans and onion.

 - Try this Savory Galette with a blend of Swiss chard and cooked greens.